yagmikita/StdSignatures/README.md

 StdSignatures
 =============

-The set of standard interfaces
+Description: the set of standard interfaces

+Purpose: stop flooding the same types from package to package